CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

  ### Vaccination Rate on Whole White Population

  In this robustness check, we treat all the State in the same way in terms of calculate the COVID-19 White Vaccination Rate: Reported-CvdVax-White / Total-White-Population.
 Then we ran the models with different covariates.
-The results are consistent to the main regression.

-   You can get the stata code to do this regression by:
+   You can get the stata code to do this robustness check by:
    ```shell
    python statacode.py --task vax_rate_on_all_white
    ```